Activation Steering

 Activation steering is the hand on the hidden dial.

 The disciplined posture is neither mystification nor panic.
-Activation steering is evidence that models are mechanisms with controllable internal structure.
-It is not evidence that the mechanism is understood well enough to trust blindly.
+Activation steering is evidence that some internal structure can be experimentally manipulated.
+It is not evidence that every labeled direction is a clean concept, that the intervention is neutral, or that the mechanism is understood well enough to trust without tests.

 Open Questions